leftfield-geospatial/geedim/docs/getting_started/api.rst

     :start-after: [composite]
     :end-before: [end composite]

 :class:`~geedim.enums.CompositeMethod` documents supported values for the ``method`` parameter.
 The :attr:`~geedim.enums.CompositeMethod.mosaic`, :attr:`~geedim.enums.CompositeMethod.q_mosaic`, and :attr:`~geedim.enums.CompositeMethod.medoid` methods prioritise images in their sort order i.e. when more than one image pixel qualifies for selection, they select the first one.
-Images can be sorted by closeness to a provided ``date``, or by the cloud-free portion of a ``region``.
+Images can be sorted by closeness to the ``date`` parameter, or by cloud-free portion of the ``region`` parameter.
 If neither ``date`` or ``region`` are supplied, images are sorted by capture date.

 Exporting